Monotones in General Resource Theories: General Resource Theories

+With respect to the preorder $\ordres$, two resources $r$ and $s$ are said to be \emph{equivalent} (denoted $r \sim s$) if both $r \succeq s$ and $s \succeq r$ hold.
+Similarly, two sets of resources $S$ and $T$ are said to be equivalent if both $S \succeq T$ and $T \succeq S$ are true, which we denote by $S \sim T$.
+However, as we will see later, there are multiple relevant order relations on $\mathcal{P}(R)$, each of which defines a distinct notion of equivalence for sets of resources.
+One should therefore be careful to attach the right interpretation to $S \sim T$, depending on the order relation used.

 Equivalent resources can be freely converted one to another.
-Therefore, from the point of view of questions regarding resource convertibility, there is no need to distinguish them (unless distinguishing them provides a more convenient representation).
+Therefore, from the point of view of resource convertibility, there is no need to distinguish them unless distinguishing them provides a more convenient representation.
 When we remove this degeneracy we obtain a quotient resource theory $\mathcal{R} / {\sim}$ wherein the resources are equivalence classes of resources in $\mathcal{R}$.
-However, this structure is not necessarily a universally combinable resource theory in the strict sense of \cref{def:resource theory}.
-It does, however, fit into a slightly broader framework if, in \cref{def:resource theory}, we replace the complete Boolean lattice $(\mathcal{P}(R), \cup)$ with an arbitrary suplattice \cite{Gonda2021}.
+The quotient need not be a universally combinable resource theory in the strict sense of \Cref{def:resource theory}.
+It does, however, fit into a more general framework in terms of quantale modules \cite{Gonda2021}, which we can think of as replacing the complete Boolean lattice $(\mathcal{P}(R), \cup)$ in \Cref{def:resource theory} with an arbitrary suplattice.